brainandforce/CliffordNumbers.jl/README.md

 This package exports `AbstractCliffordNumber{Q,T}` and its subtypes, which describe the behavior of multivectors with algebra `Q` and scalar type `T<:Union{Real,Complex}`.
 This is a subtype of `Number`, and therefore acts as a scalar for the purpose of broadcasting.
+For this reason, we provide an `nblades` function separate from `Base.length` to count the number of blades represented by a type.

 To index an `AbstractCliffordNumber`, we provide the `BitIndex{Q}` type, which allows for arbitrary components to be indexed, and the `BitIndices{Q,C<:AbstractCliffordNumber{Q}}` type, which provides